Rose VL Deli: Reception

 Rose VL Deli was named the city's best soup shop in Portland Monthlys 2015 list of the best new restaurants.
 The magazine also included the cao lȃ̀u in a 2022 list of the twelve best breakfasts in the city.
+Writers for Portland Monthly included the cao lau in a 2025 list of the city's "most iconic" dishes.

 In 2018, Eater Portlands Brooke Jackson-Glidden called Rose VL Deli the city's best Vietnamese restaurant.
 In 2019, the website's Nick Woo called the cao lầu "iconic" and wrote: "The heady stew of wonderfully contrasting textures and flavors has earned this place many regulars."
 He also included the chicken curry soup in Eater Portlands 2019 list of thirteen "stellar" curries in the city Jackson-Glidden included the restaurant in a 2021 list of Portland's 38 "essential" eateries and the cao lầu in a 2024 overview of "iconic" Portland dishes.
 She and Mattie John Bamman also included the cao lầu in Eater Portlands 2021 list of the city's fifteen "iconic" dishes and drinks.
 Rose VL was also included in the website's 2025 list of Portland's best restaurants for mid-week lunches.
 Paolo Bicchieri included the business in Eater Portlands 2025 overview of the city's best restaurants for lunch.